 How Burmese Pythons Consume Large Prey

-Just like deep sea fish which have unique adaptations to consume larger preys relative to their body size, Burmese pythons have a remarkable ability to also attack and swallow animals that are larger than them.
-They can eat and digest animals up to 50% their body mass.
+Just like deep sea fish which have unique adaptations to consume larger prey relative to their body size, Burmese pythons have a remarkable ability to also attack and swallow animals that are larger than them.
+They can eat and digest animals up to 50% of their body mass.

 To put this into perspective, imagine a 200-pound person eating a 100-pound meal in a single sitting.
 As astonishing as this may sound, this is a common scenario for most adult Burmese pythons.

 However, to consume larger prey, they need to have some special adaptions.
 Some of them include: